softwaretoolsmonster/cse15l-lecture4/README.md

-This is the repository for markdown tutorial
+This is a repository for markdown tutorial where we try out basic syntax!